 Housing affordability is dependent on income and housing costs.
 Using set income guidelines, current housing affordability can be estimated.
 According to the HCD income guidelines for 2020, the Area Median Income (AMI) in Orange County was \$103,000 (adjusted for household size).
 Assuming that the potential homebuyer within each income group has sufficient credit, down payment (10 percent), and maintains affordable housing expenses (i.e., spends no more than 30 percent of their gross income on the mortgage, taxes, and insurance), the maximum affordable home price can be determined for each income group.
-Table H-29 shows the maximum affordable housing and rental prices for the various income groups.
+Table H-28 shows the maximum affordable housing and rental prices for the various income groups.
 Households in the lower end of each category can afford less by comparison than those at the upper end.
 The market affordability of Laguna Hills' housing stock for each income group is discussed below.

 Extremely Low-Income Households: Extremely low-income households earn 30 percent or less of the AMI.
-The maximum affordable rental payment is \$667 per month for a family of four.
-The maximum affordable home purchase price for extremely low-income household is \$82,000 for a four-person household (Table H-29).
+The maximum affordable rental payment is \$961 per month for a family of four.
+The maximum affordable home purchase price for extremely low-income household is \$223,716 for a four-person household (Table H-29).

-Based on the data presented in Tables H-28 and H-26, extremely low-income households would be very unlikely to secure adequately sized and affordable rental or ownership housing in Laguna Hills.
+Based on the rental data presented in Table H-28, extremely low-income households would be unlikely to secure adequately sized and affordable rental housing in Laguna Hills.
+According to Zillow, no condominiums or houses were available at prices affordable to extremely low-income households (Table H-26).

 Very Low-Income Households: Very low-income households are classified as those earning 31-50 percent of the AMI.
-The maximum affordable rental payment is \$1,141 per month for a family of four.
-The maximum affordable home purchase price for very low-income households is \$150,999 for a four-person household (Table H-28).
+The maximum affordable rental payment is \$1,601 per month for a family of four.
+The maximum affordable home purchase price for very low-income households is \$372,666 for a four-person household (Table H-28).

-Based on the rental data presented in Table H-25, very low-income households typically cannot afford rental housing available in Laguna Hills.
-According to Zillow, a very limited number of condominiums or houses are available at a sales price affordable to very low-income households (Table H-26).
-However, with the low vacancy rates in the eCity, finding available homes at affordable prices can be a challenge.
+Based on the rental data presented in Table H-25, very low-income households can afford some rental housing available at a lower rate in Laguna Hills.
+According to Zillow, some condominiums or houses are available at a sales price affordable to very low-income households (Table H-26).
+However, with the low vacancy rates in the city, finding available homes at affordable prices can be a challenge.

 Low-Income Households: Low-income households earn 51 to 80 percent of the County AMI.
-The maximum home price that a low-income household can afford is \$232,300 for a four-person family.
-An affordable rental rate for low-income households is \$1,699 for a four-person household.
+The maximum home price that a low-income household can afford is \$596,092 for a four-person family.
+An affordable rental rate for low-income households is \$2,561 for a four-person household.

 Based on sale listings available on Zillow, low-income households can afford some condominiums and houses in Laguna Hills (Table H-26).
-Many low-income households can afford rental housing within Laguna Hills (Table H-27).
+Many low-income households can afford rental housing within Laguna Hills (Table H-

+27).
 However, with the low vacancy rates in the city, finding available homes at affordable prices can be a challenge.

 Moderate-Income Households: Moderate-income households earn up to 120 percent of the County AMI.
-The maximum affordable home price for moderate-income households is \$451,010 for a four-person household.
-A moderate-income household can afford rent of \$3,202 per month for a four-person household.
+The maximum affordable home price for moderate-income households is \$719,150 for a four-person household.
+A moderate-income household can afford rent of \$3,090 per month for a four-person household.

 Based on the maximum affordable home price and listing sale prices available on Zillow presented in Table H-26, moderate-income households could afford a number of condominiums and single-family homes for sale in Laguna Hills.
-Moderate-income households can-comfortably afford rental housing within Laguna Hills (Table H-27).
+Moderate-income households can comfortably afford rental housing within Laguna Hills (Table H-27).